RubixML/ML/README.md

 Here you will find information regarding the classes that make up the Rubix library.

 ### Dataset Objects
 In Rubix, data is passed around using specialized data structures called Dataset objects.
 The object can hold a heterogeneous mix of string or numerical data and gracefully handles *null* values by using a placeholder.
 In addition, Dataset objects make it easy to slice and transport data in a canonical way.
-The Dataset interface provides the following methods.

 Return the *first* **n** rows of data in a new Dataset object:
 ```php